 Jane Reiss.
 Ms. Reiss has served as our director since October 2020.
-Ms. Reiss served as a director of Legacy Lordstown, our predecessor company, from February 2020 until October 2020.
-Since April 2020, Ms. Reiss has been a Partner at Brunswick Group, a communications consulting firm, where she holds the position of North America Lead, Brunswick Group Creative.
+Ms. Reiss served as a director of Legacy Lordstown from February 2020 until October 2020.
+Since April 2020, Ms. Reiss has been a Partner of the Brunswick Group, a communications consulting firm, and the Managing Partner North America for MerchantCantos, a subsidiary of the Brunswick Group.
 Ms. Reiss is a leading member of New York City's advertising and marketing industry.
-Prior to Brunswick Group, Ms. Reiss served as Chief Marketing Officer and Chief Brand Experience Officer of Grey, one of the world's largest global advertising networks.
-Prior to joining Grey, Ms. Reiss worked with a variety of international companies while serving as the Chief Marketing Officer of NYC & Company, the official marketing, tourism and partnership organization for the City of New York under the leadership of Mayor Mike Bloomberg.
-Before joining NYC & Company, Ms. Reiss served as Managing Director & Partner at Margeotes Fertitta, an integratal communications services agency, where she specialized in leading retail-driven businesses.
+Recently, Ms. Reiss served as Chief Marketing Officer and Chief Brand Experience Officer of Grey, one of the world's largest global advertising networks.
+Prior to joining

+Grey, Ms. Reiss worked with a variety of international companies while serving as the Chief Marketing Officer of NYC & Company, the official marketing, tourism and partnership organization for the City of New York under the leadership of Mayor Mike Bloomberg.
+Before joining NYC & Company, Ms. Reiss served as Managing Director & Partner at Margeotes Fertitta, where she specialized in leading retail-driven businesses.
 Ms. Reiss is well qualified to serve as a director due to her extensive marketing experience and varied experience in the public and private sector.

 Dale Spencer.
 Mr. Spencer has served as our director since October 2020.
-Mr. Spencer served as a director of Legacy Lordstown, our predecessor company, from February 2020 until October 2020.
-Mr. Spencer is the former Vice President of Automotive Maintenance and Engineering at United Parcel Service, a publicly traded multinational shipping and supply chain management company ("UPS").
-As Vice President of UPS, Mr. Spencer led one of the largest and most dynamic fleets in North America with responsibilities for fleet duty cycles, maintenance and innovation.
+Mr. Spencer served as a director of Legacy Lordstown from February 2020 until October 2020.
+Mr. Spencer is the former Vice President of Automotive Maintenance and Engineering at United Parcel Service ("UPS").
+As Vice President, Mr. Spencer led one of the largest and most dynamic fleets in North America with responsibilities for fleet duty cycles, maintenance and innovation.
 Mr. Spencer formerly served as a technical advisor on the board of directors of the North American Council for Freight Efficiency.
-He also has served as a consultant with multiple companies throughout the automotive industry.
+He also serves as a consultant with multiple companies throughout the automotive industry.
 Mr. Spencer is well qualified to serve as a director due to his extensive experience with fleet operators and consulting experience through the automotive industry.

 Michael Gates.
 Mr. Gates has served as our director since October 2020.
-Mr. Gates has served as the founder, owner and President of Gridiron Development, a real estate construction and development firm in Mason, Ohio, since January 1994.
-Mr. Gates also previously founded and served as President of Broome Paving, a company specializing in services related to concrete and cement, from January 1988 to January 1998, and as V.P. of Sales of Performance Site, an excuvation and construction company, from January 1998 to January 2004.
+Mr. Gates has served as the founder and owner of Gridiron Development, a real estate construction and development firm in Mason, Ohio, since January 1994.
+Mr. Gates also previously founded and served as President of Broome Paving from January 1988 to January 1998, and as V.P. of Sales of Performance Site from January 1998 to January 2004.
 Mr. Gates is well qualified to serve as a director due to his experience founding, building and managing businesses in real estate, construction and development.